Sharmaji2002/Third-repo/README.md

 # This is the third repo.
-# It is only visible in feature1 branch.
+# It is only visible in feature1 branch